kate-js/kate-js/README.md

  - :bangbang: I'm looking for a job as a junior frontend developer.

- - :seedling: I have completed the course The Rolling Scopes School(JavaScript/Front-end 2022).

- - :computer: Now I'm taking a course React in the The Rolling Scopes School.
+ - :seedling: I have completed the course The Rolling Scopes School(JavaScript/Front-end 2022) and a course React in the The Rolling Scopes School.

 <h2 align="center"> :hammer_and_wrench: Languages and Tools : </h2>
 <div align="center">